 After the net profit of the business is worked out we will make an assessment of income tax and National Insurance contributions.
 These figures may differ from the figures worked out by HM Revenue and Customs.

 Please supply proof of any contributions you may make into a personal or private pension.
-Half of any contribution that you make will not be counted as part of your income for benefit purposes.
+Half of any contribution that you make will not be included as part of your income for benefit purposes.

 Working age self-employed claimants